IKMLab/arct2/README.md

 ## Viewing our Results

-Each experiment has its own folder in the `results` folder.
+Each experiment has its own folder in the `results_from_paper` folder.
 The suffixes indicate the setup
 - `cw` only considers claims and warrants
 - `rw` only considers reasons and warrants